Dual Language Reading | Beelinguapp Review

 For new learners, a book in one’s target language can be quite intimidating.
 There are a lot of things that might be too foreign all at once – pronunciation, vocabulary, grammar, etc. – and so the task seems overwhelming.

 When this is the case, my first suggestion is to invest in dual language books (not children’s books!).
 There are many different options when it comes to dual language books, but they can be hard to find for certain languages and even pretty expensive.

 With Beelinguapp, however, dual language reading becomes more affordable and convenient than ever.

-It is available in 10 languages and you can use any language combination you wish. // Currently, Beelinguapp is available for learners or speakers of Arabic, English, Turkish, Hindi, Russian, French, Portuguese, Chinese, German, and Spanish.
+It is available in 14 languages and you can use any language combination you wish. // Currently, Beelinguapp is available for learners or speakers of Arabic, English, Turkish, Hindi, Russian, French, Portuguese, Chinese, German, Italian, Japanese, Korean, Swedish, and Spanish.
 You can choose to read the selections in any combination of languages, so you can learn Portuguese through French or just study Russian using your native language.

 There are several ways you can filter the available titles. // Language, level, and category are a few of the ways that you can view the titles available.
 You’re sure to find something you like with all the ways you can filter the results.

-The amount of free content. // At the time of writing, there are about 24 free stories available.
+The amount of free content. // At the time of writing, there are several free stories available.
 This is a nice selection of material for those not ready/sure about investing in the app.
-You’re likely to find something you want to try out and read for free rather than force yourself through a reading on a topic that doesn’t interest you.
+You’re likely to find something you want to try out and read for free rather than force yourself through reading on a topic that doesn’t interest you.